Karannchougule/Pizza_Sales_Analysis_Report/README.md

 Lowest Revenue: Brie Carre Pizza
 Minimal Quantity: Brie Carre Pizza
 Least Orders: Brie Carre Pizza
-In the realm of pizza analytics, precision mirrors the perfect pizza crust - indispensable! 🍕📈 Let's continue our expedition in deciphering the nuances of pizza analytics! 🚀
+In the realm of pizza analytics, precision mirrors the perfect pizza crust - indispensable! 🍕📈 Let's continue our expedition in deciphering the nuances of pizza analytic! 🚀